-Kang and S. Lee (2019) examine the welfare implication of the inflation when both the bitcoin and flat currency are used as the medium of exchange by using a search model, in which miners and the bitcoin transaction cost is modeled.
-Asimakopoulos, Lorusso, and Ravazzolo (2019) examine the effect of currency substitution between government fiat currency and cryptocurrency responding to technology, monetary and preference shock with a DSGE model, in which both currency balances are in the consumer's utility function and cryptocurrency producing firms, intermediate, final good producers are included.
-Schilling and Uhlig (2019b) analyze some basics of bitcoin and pricing with the availability of U.S. dollars, both of them can be used for transactions, in a simple model that central banks target a stochastic U.S. dollar inflation through money injection while the bitcoin supply is deterministic in time.
-Benigno, Schilling, and Uhlig (2019) consider the case of two national currencies with a global cryptocurrency while studying the currency competitions.
-Schilling and Uhlig (2019a) is the most relevant paper in terms of using cryptocurrency as a means of payment and considering the endogenous determination of payment choice between flat currency (dollar) and cryptocurrency (Bitcoin).
-Schilling and Uhlig (2019a) is a theoretical paper examining the relationship between currency substitution and asymmetric transaction costs as well as the exchange fees.
-But it is also different.
-First, my paper does not consider the possibility of exchange currencies in either direction between fiat and cryptocurrency, and the choice of payment instrument is based on the expected net return of using respective currencies and the usage of the flat currency does not incur transaction cost.
-Second, the private cryptocurrency transaction cost used here is time-varying and for each transaction, which is irrelevant to the amount of purchase.
-Third, the transaction cost in my paper is not passed to the buyers and thus the merchant receives the exact amount as the tagged price of the goods offered.
+Kang and Lee (2019) examine the welfare implication of inflation when bitcoin and fiat currency are both used as a medium of exchange by using a search model, in which miners and the bitcoin transaction cost is modeled.
+Asimakopoulos et al. (2019) examine the unintended response of currency substitution between government flat currency and private cryptocurrency to the technology, monetary, and preference shocks with a DSGE model, in which both currency balances are in the consumer's utility function and cryptocurrency producing firms, intermediate and final good producers are included.
+Schilling and Uhlig (2019b) analyze some basics of bitcoin pricing with the availability of U.S. dollars, both of them can be used for transactions, in a simple model that central banks target a stochastic U.S. dollar inflation through money injection while the bitcoin supply is deterministic in time.
+Benigno et al. (2019) study the currency competition in a two-country model when two national currencies and a global cryptocurrency are available.
+Schilling and Uhlig (2019a) is a theoretical paper that examines the relationship between currency substitution, asymmetric transaction costs, and the exchange fees.
+Schilling and Uhlig (2019a) is the most relevant paper in terms of using cryptocurrency as a means of payment and considering the endogenous determination of payment instrument choice between fiat currency (Dollar) and cryptocurrency (Bitcoin).
+However, it is also different.
+First, my paper does not consider the possibility of exchanging currencies in either direction between the fiat currency and cryptocurrency in a period and the choice of payment instrument is based on comparing the expected opportunity cost of using respective currencies.
+Besides, the usage of the flat currency does not incur transaction costs.
+Second, the private cryptocurrency transaction cost in my paper is time-varying and irrelevant to the amount of purchase.
+Third, there is no specific exchange fee in my paper and the fluctuation in the cryptocurrency value is absorbed by the private cryptocurrency payment processor.

-Without considering the availability of the cryptocurrency, currency substitution such as dollarization is old literature and there are plenty of papers investigate the different features of the dual currency or asset competition.
+Without considering the availability of the cryptocurrency, currency substitution such as dollarization is old literature and there are plenty of papers that investigate different effects of the dual currency or asset competition.
 For money and credit as payment, please check Gillman (1993), Lucas Jr and Stokey (1983), and Lucas Jr and Stokey (1985).
-For domestic and foreign currency, please check Felices and Tuesta (2013), Minford (1995), Martin (2006) and Özbilgin (2012).
-For fiat currency and bank deposit competition, please check Henriksen and Kydland (2010), Freeman and Kydland (2000) and Özbilgin (2012).
+For domestic and foreign currency, please check Felices and Tuesta (2013), Minford (1995), Martin (2006), and Özbilgin (2012).
+For fiat currency and bank deposit competition, please check Henriksen and Kydland (2000), and Özbilgin (2012).